Facilities Located in the Mund College Center

 A personal identification card (Dutchman OneCard) with photograph is issued to each full-time student.
-The card identifies the student as a member of the College community and provides privileged admission to athletic events, the dining hall, library, Lebanon Valley College Sports Center, Yuhas Commons, and access to their assigned residential facility.
+The card identifies the student as a member of the College community and provides privileged admission to athletic events, the dining hall, library, Lebanon Valley College Sports Center, Rosemary Yuhas Commons, and access to their assigned residential facility.
 The card must be shown if requested by public safety officers or other College personnel.
-Students must show their ID cards to make charges to their student accounts in the College Store; receive College work-aid checks; use the facilities and services of the Bishop Library; borrow equipment in the Mund College Center; enter the dining halls, dances, and Arnold Sports Center.
+Students must show their ID cards to make charges to their student accounts in the College Store; receive College work-aid checks; use the facilities and services of the Bishop Library; borrow equipment in the Mund College Center; enter the dining halls, dances, and LVC Sports Center.

 Your ID card is not transferable.
 The transfer or loan of your ID card to another person is in violation of College policy.

 Study lounges are available in the Neidig-Garber Science Center, Bertha Brossman Blair Music Center, Frederic K. Miller Chapel, residence halls, the Allan W. Mund College Center, Rosemary Yuhas Commons, and Vernon and Doris Bishop Library.

 Housing the Suzanne H. Arnold Art Gallery and the Zimmerman Recital Hall, the Gallery offers a rich array of art exhibitions and programs, while Zimmerman Recital Hall hosts musical performances, dance recitals, lectures, and art gallery events.
 During the academic year, Gallery hours are Wednesday, 5–8 p.m.; Thursday and Friday, 1–4:30 p.m.; and Saturday and Sunday, 11 a.m.–5 p.m.
 The Galley hosts limited summer weekend hours that can be found at www.lvc.edu/offices-directions/the-suzanne-h-arnold-art-gallery/.